-- The channel must be idle when calling this function. - If a TN_GEN tone generation template contains an invalid tg_dflag, or the specified amplitude or frequency is outside the valid range, dx_playtoneEx() will generate a TDX_ERROR event if asynchronous, or -1 if synchronous. - The DX_MAXTIME termination condition is not supported by tone generation functions, which include dx_playtoneEx().
+• The channel must be idle when calling this function.

+- If a TN_GEN tone generation template contains an invalid tg_dflag, or the specified amplitude or frequency is outside the valid range, dx_playtoneEx() will generate a TDX_ERROR event if asynchronous, or -1 if synchronous. - On HMP Software, the DX_MAXTIME termination condition is not supported by tone generation functions, which include dx_playtoneEx().